Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-kubernetes.md

 - (C) Access to two PostgreSQL databases (which would typically be hosted on the same PostgreSQL cluster).
 - (D) Access to an OpenID Connect identity provider.
+- (E) Provide an RSA keypair for signing of unattended workflow tokens.
-- (E) Access to an S3-compatible object store (e.g., Amazon's own S3 or [MinIO](https://min.io)).
+- (F) Access to an S3-compatible object store (e.g., Amazon's own S3 or [MinIO](https://min.io)).

 Optional dependencies:
-- (F) OAuth connection to one or more source code repositories (can be GitLab, GitHub, Azure DevOps, or a combination).
+- (G) OAuth connection to one or more source code repositories (can be GitLab, GitHub, Azure DevOps, or a combination).

 ## (A) Docker image registry